-- 1. Computer-Aided Drafting/Design

-- 2. Computer Systems Technology

-- 3. Electronics Technology

-- 4. Electronics Engineering Technology

-- 5. Medical Laboratory Technology

-- 6. Quality Control Technology
+- 1. Computer-Aided Drafting/Design and as belong at - 2.
+Computer Systems Technology - sau Ismaon per 3. " Electronics Technology asimple to hadasoness - 4.
+Electronics Engineering Technology - 5.
+Medical Laboratory Technology - 6.
+Quality Control Technology is to assist the control of the cont - engage of the Agriculture Equipment Technology and the bound of the second of the seco